grafana/thema/docs/go-mapping.md

 var modFS embed.FS

 func loadLineage() (cue.Value, error) {
-    // "." loads the root directory of the modFS, where our our ship.cue is
+    // "." loads the root directory of the modFS, where our our ship.cue is located. inst, err := load.InstancesWithThema(modFS, ".")
-    // located.
-If no args are passed to InstancesWithThema's third variadic
-    // parameter, "." is used as the default. insts, err := load.InstancesWithThema(modFS, ".")
     if err != nil {
         return cue.Value{}, err
     }